 - Walking long distances

-Activities that can maintain fitness and are better tolerated:
+Activities that maintain fitness and usually don’t aggravate plantar fasciitis:

 - Walking shorter distances on soft ground

 - CyclingHow do you decide what activities you can do?